Klump3n/lcg_tests/README.md

 ### Single sets of parameters

-Testing a specific combination of parameters (in this case this is the set of parameters for the C++ LCG) is done like this: ```./lcong.py -x 1 -a 1103515245 -c 12345 -m "2**31 - 1"```.
+Testing a specific combination of parameters is done like this: ```./lcong.py -x 1 -a 1103515245 -c 12345 -m "2**31 - 1"```.
 The results are then logged to the screen.
 ```
 [19.06.2019 19:52:09,753; INFO] Starting LCG testing
 [19.06.2019 19:52:09,753; INFO] Skipping parameters where the results are already calculated